webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 { "reply":"error", "req":"502", "code":"INVALID_ROOM_ID", "reason":"..." }

 // unsolicited hub event: the hub already removed the membership on grace expiry and,
-// in SFU mode, already issued the worker `leave` — apprtc is informed, not consulted { "event":"client-disconnected", "roomid":"42", "clientid":"101", "ver":2, "reason":"register_timeout" }
+// in SFU mode, already issued the worker `leave` — appweb is informed, not consulted { "event":"client-disconnected", "roomid":"42", "clientid":"101", "ver":2, "reason":"register_timeout" }
 ```

-For v2, `admit` and `occupancy` replies carry the room's current signal `epoch` as a decimal string — this is how `apprtc` populates the `/v2/join` response's `epoch` without holding room state.
-The `admit` reply also carries `is_initiator`: always for `ver:1`, and for `ver:2` only when `mode` is `"p2p"` (omitted for `"sfu"`, mirroring the browser-facing rule) — this is likewise how the stateless `apprtc` populates the join response's `is_initiator`.
+For v2, `admit` and `occupancy` replies carry the room's current signal `epoch` as a decimal string — this is how `appweb` populates the `/v2/join` response's `epoch` without holding room state.
+The `admit` reply also carries `is_initiator`: always for `ver:1`, and for `ver:2` only when `mode` is `"p2p"` (omitted for `"sfu"`, mirroring the browser-facing rule) — this is likewise how the stateless `appweb` populates the join response's `is_initiator`.

 `result` is one of `SUCCESS`, `FULL`, `DUPLICATE_CLIENT`, or `ERROR`; `code` refines `ERROR` (`UNAUTHORIZED`, `INVALID_ROOM_ID`, `INVALID_CLIENT_ID`, `VERSION_MISMATCH`, `NO_SFU_AVAILABLE`, `ROOM_TRANSITION`, `NOT_FOUND`, or `INTERNAL`). `inject` with `ver:2`, or a version change for an existing room, returns `VERSION_MISMATCH`.
 For `ver:1`, identifiers are opaque strings.
 For `ver:2`, they must be canonical decimal `u64` strings.

-If the control socket disconnects, `apprtc` fails unresolved HTTP requests with a retryable error; it does not invent occupancy or initiator state locally.
+If the control socket disconnects, `appweb` fails unresolved HTTP requests with a retryable error; it does not invent occupancy or initiator state locally.
 On reconnect it re-registers the same process-instance `appid` and may resend only requests whose `req` has not received a terminal reply.
 A process restart creates a new `appid` before opening its first control socket.
 Because `req` values are never reused for one live `appid`, the `(appid, req)` reply cache — retained for a bounded window — stays unambiguous; a per-connection `req` namespace would let a new session's request collide with a previous session's cached reply.

 ### 8.5 SFU worker WebSocket